btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 And you'd be right.
 Unfortunately, I haven't been able to ascertain the provenance of those files.

 Are they an implementation detail of an [OCI spec]?
-Does they predate the burgeoning popularity and ubiquity of containers?
+Do they predate the burgeoning popularity and ubiquity of containers?
 After all, the files are listed in the [`useradd` man page] in the `FILES` section, and the [`getuid`] and [`getgid`] system calls, et al., also use them.

 Does [the Shadow] know?